Hard work, civility, and cooperation built our amazing city of safe neighborhoods, great schools, and prosperous businesses. It wasn’t an accident.

 This document is what is guiding the work I do as a member of this committee.

 The lack of affordable and mid-range housing in Santa Rosa has made it even more difficult for the next generation of families and our seniors who are living on a fixed income to live here.
-At our first goal setting meeting I heard from many members of our community from our mobile home parks about the need to reduce our Customer Price Index (CPI) of what we are charging to those living in our mobile home parks.
-I am proud that with continued advocacy of these community members and support from me and other council members we will be reviewing this issue this year and hope to have it addressed this fall.
+At our first goal-setting meeting this budget year, I heard from many community members from our manufactured home parks about the need to reduce our Customer Price Index (CPI) of what we are charging to those living in our mobile home parks.
+I am proud that with the continued advocacy of these community members and support from me and other council members, we successfully passed an ordinance capping the rise of our manufactured home parks to ensure that our senior housing remains affordable.

-I have first-hand experience on the impact that housing has created in my own family.
-As beginning teachers my oldest son and his wife had to move out of the area so they could afford to buy their first home because they could not find an affordable place to rent and certainly they would not qualify to buy a home.
-My middle son and his fiancé are currently trying to buy a home and have had no luck.
-We are losing our next generation of workforce because our county is in dire need to provide additional housing.
-The fires devastated thousands of homes but even prior to that we needed additional housing.
-Santa Rosa needs to focus on infill housing and transit-oriented projects near public transit.
-The downtown core is a prime area for development.
-Part the city’s new housing plan will also continue to look at plans throughout Santa Rosa that have housing developments near local shops and grocery stores so that you can eat and shop at your neighborhood stores without needed to drive across town.
+I have first-hand experience with the impact that housing has created in my own family.
+As beginning teachers my oldest son and his wife had to move out of the area so they could afford to buy their first home because they could not find an affordable place to rent and certainly, they would not qualify to buy a home.
+My middle son and his wife had to buy a home in Cloverdale because the cost of a home in Santa Rosa was too high.
+We are losing and have continued to lose our next generation of workforce because our county and city are in dire need of creating additional housing.
+I along with the Santa Rosa City Council are focusing on infill housing and transit-oriented projects near public transit.
+The downtown core is a prime area for development and we have started the process of working with developers on some of our city properties in the downtown area.
+The city’s new housing plan will also continue to look at plans throughout Santa Rosa that have housing developments near local shops and grocery stores so that you can eat and shop at your neighborhood stores without needing to drive across town.
 This model will further our work on reducing our carbon footprint when communities can walk, ride their bikes, or drive short distances to get the services they need.

 The city has a new theme; core services and getting back to basics.
-This includes the need for the city to support the core services that we are responsible such as public safety and neighborhood vitality.
+This includes the need for the city to support the core services we are responsible for such as public safety and neighborhood vitality.
 This also includes maintaining our assets and investing in our roads and infrastructure.
 We must continue to invest in roads or the cost of the repairs that are needed will continue to rise and the cost to taxpayers will be astronomical.
-We must continue to make investments in proper bike lanes and pedestrian walkways to encourage other modes of transportation.
+We must continue to make investments in proper bike lanes and pedestrian walkways to encourage other modes of transportation, as well as safety.

-I am committed to investing in and maintaining our parks and our surrounding area.
-Having open spaces for our community to be able to enjoy is a critical part of having a healthy lifestyle.
-Our parks and where we live is unique with all that we have to offer: rivers, mountains, redwoods and incredible scenic background that supports agriculture, wineries, dairies and more.
-It is what makes Santa Rosa a beautiful place to live, to travel to and to have memorable events at.
+I am committed to investing in and maintaining our parks and our surrounding areas and open space.
+Having open spaces for our community to be able to enjoy is a critical part of living a healthy lifestyle.
+Our parks and where we live are unique with all that we have to offer: rivers, mountains, redwoods, and an incredible scenic background that supports agriculture, wineries, dairies, and more.
+In addition, I have been advocating for our parks to be evacuation-ready sites so that in the event they are needed for an emergency they are ready for our community members.
+The adoption of the Southeast Greenway land was an incredible accomplishment this past year.
+Maintaining and supporting our parks is a priority for me.
+It is what makes Santa Rosa a beautiful place to live, to travel to, and to have memorable events.
 I am committed to maintaining our beautiful area and supporting our assets.

 The vast majority of my policy and background is with schools and supporting and engaging parents to be advocates for their children.
-As the California State PTA President, and CEO I was responsible for the largest and oldest child advocacy association in the United States.
-As the leaders of this association we drafted and had legislation sponsored and sign by then CA Governor Jerry Brown to put into the Education Code what it means to have authentic family engagement in schools.
+As the California State PTA President and CEO, I was responsible for the largest and oldest child advocacy association in the United States.
+As the leaders of this association, we drafted and had legislation sponsored and signed by then-CA Governor Jerry Brown to put into the Education Code what it means to have authentic family engagement in schools.

-My goal as a current and future City Councilmember is to grow our relationships with the eleven Santa Rosa School Districts.
-As local legislators my goal is to bring our teams together to be able to work on the problems and concerns we have in our community impacting our youngest community members.
-We know during the pandemic the need for coordinated services and support was key and in education there are many factors that lead to positive outcomes for the success of children.
-To name a few housing and food security, access to mental health services and dental screenings.
-These are all areas that the city can partner with our local schools to make sure we are working together.
-We can also partner together on Safe Routes to School, ensuring that the city is aware and working to promote and help school s have safe walking and bike riding access to schools.
+My goal as a current and future City Council member is to continue to grow our relationships with the eleven Santa Rosa School Districts.
+As a local legislator, my goal is to bring our teams together to be able to work on the problems and concerns we have in our community impacting our youngest community members.
+We have seen the need for this more than ever over the past year.
+In education, many factors lead to positive outcomes for the success of children.
+To name a few, housing and food security, access to mental health services, dental screenings, and school culture/climate are all areas in which the city can partner with our local schools to make sure we are working together cohesively.
+We can also partner together on Safe Routes to School, ensuring that the city is aware and working to promote and help schools have safe walking and bike riding access to schools.
 Building relationships with our local Trustees for the best outcomes for children and our youth is one of the greatest investments we can make as a community.

-During the pandemic we saw hundreds of our early care providers leave the industry.
-This has made a massive impact on our families being able to return to work and has impacted our local economy.
-More importantly it will make impact on the outcomes of our children.
-Our littlest learners in our community need to have high quality early care and access to quality care providers.
-When children have access to quality pre-school and early learning experiences they can start school ready to learn.
-Many children who do not have access start 2.5 years behind their peers who did have access to early learning.
+During the last few years, we have seen hundreds of our early care providers leave the industry.
+This has made a massive impact on our families being able to work and has impacted our local economy.
+Our littlest learners in our community need to have high-quality early care and access to quality care providers.
+When children have access to quality preschool and early learning experiences they can start school ready to learn.
+Many children who do not have access start 2.5 years behind their peers who do have access to high-quality early learning.
 Santa Rosa needs to ensure that we are supporting all efforts to increase access to Early Childhood Education (ECE) and that we support facilities and businesses to house these programs.
-Sonoma County’s children have limited access to quality, affordable ECE and child care and nearly 50% are not kindergarten ready when entering school.
-As a city Councilmember I will work with all areas of this industry to support workforce development, higher wages for those entering the industry as providers and building homes that have access to child care families within subdivisions as we have seen done in other communities.
+Sonoma County’s children have limited access to quality, affordable ECE and child care, and nearly 50% are not kindergarten-ready when entering school.
+As a city Councilmember, I will work with all areas of this industry to support workforce development, higher wages for those entering the industry as providers, and building homes that have access to childcare families within subdivisions as we have seen done in other communities.